AtanasovAleksandar/mfe-apps/README.md

 How to start this app:

-1. open cmd and navigate to root folder
+1. open cmd and navigate to "root app" folder then run
   - yarn install
   - yarn start
-2. open new cmd and navigate to navbar
+2. open new cmd and navigate to "navbar app" folder then run
   - yarn install
   - yarn start
-3. open new cmd and navigate to react-list
+3. open new cmd and navigate to "react-list app" folder then run -yarn install
-  -yarn install
   -yarn start
-4.open new cmd and navigate to angular-list\user-list -npm install
+4.open new cmd and navigate to "angular-list\user-list" folder then "npm install" then
-  -npm run serve:single-spa:user-list
+  "npm run serve:single-spa:user-list"

- (note) all four app need to run in same time!
+ (note) all four apps need to run in same time!

  open http://localhost:9000/